canonical/rust-best-practices/best-practices.md

 ## Import form

-Excessive repetition harms readability.
+Excessive repetition harms readability by adding lots of visual noise.
-For this reason, avoid Java-style imports where every single imported item gets its own line with a complete and exhaustive path and instead use nesting.
+For this reason, avoid Java-style imports where every single imported item gets its own line with a complete and exhaustive path and instead use the cleaner nested syntax.
-If two `use` lines share the same prefix, they must be merged.
+If two `use` items share the same prefix, they must be merged.

 ✅ Do this: